General Argyres-Douglas Theory: AD points from 6d theory

 \subsection{More singularities: Gauge theory coupled with $(A_1,D_{N+2})$ theory}

 We can put arbitrary number of irregular singularities and regular singularities on any Riemann surface.
-These theories are asymptotical free theories which is easy to find using the result for the contribution of the $\beta$ function of the AD theory \cite{Gaiotto:2010jf}.
+These theories are asymptotical free theories which can be confirmed using the contribution to the $\beta$ function of the AD theory if the non-abelian flavor symmetry is gauged \cite{Gaiotto:2010jf}.
 Physically, the matter parts are the three sphere with regular punctures which represents the tri-fundamental and the sphere with one irregular singularity and one regular singularity representing AD theory.
 The full theory is derived by gauging the diagonal $SU(2)$ flavor symmetry of the regular singularity.
-See figure.~ \ref{AF1} for an example.
-One can calculate the contribution of AD points to the beta function of $SU(2)$ gauge group and the $SU(2)$ gauge group is indeed asymptotical free.
+See figure. \ref{AF1} for an example.

 In the case of sphere with just one type I irregular singularity and several regular singularities, one can find its 3d mirror using the prescription described earlier, one example is shown in figure. \ref{ADmirror}.
-Those theories are called complete theories and their spectrum is studied in \cite{Cecotti:2011rv}, in particular, the BPS quiver of those theories are of the finite mutation type \cite{fomin-2008-201}.
+Those theories are called complete theories and their BPS spectrum is studied in \cite{Cecotti:2011rv}, in particular, the BPS quiver of those theories are of the finite mutation type \cite{fomin-2008-201}.